Phlogistique/Haspin/README.md

 * Supporting conversions between some of these languages
 * Supporting printing the "most explicit" and "most implicit" version of a breakdown

-Things I don't know and may be useful to this project:
+Things that I don't know and that may be useful to this project:

 * Are there labs similar to the UPSB lab and the FPSB lab in other communities?
 * I think the Korean and Thai use their own notation too?
 I would like to support them too, but I don't speak their language so I would need external